– Train with the Best!

 In workspaces as well, it is the central nervous system in many ways.
 A common question people ask is, ‘How do you say thank you for asking?’
 Acknowledging a thoughtful question not only encourages deeper engagement but also builds stronger human connections.

-Our work depends on answers to questions all the time.
+Our work depends on asking questions and answers all the time.
 “What do you think about this?” is such a question—when my senior asked me this, it defined ownership, building competence, confidence, empowerment, and so much more for me.

 When leaders ask the team for ideas or opinions, this simple question makes me feel valued, responsible, empowered, and confident.
-It opened up a space for real dialogue and trust.
+It opened up a space for real dialogue and trust—a hallmark of powerful questioning techniques in leadership.

 An effective way is to use Warren Berger’s three-part system to ask a question.
 Simple statements like ‘Thank you for asking me out’ can express most strongly how a question can affect all our social interactions.
 Beyond politeness, the meaning encompasses appreciation for curiosity or interest from someone’s side.